Jerobastian/Multimedia-Systems-Projects/README.md

 ## SM.JCC.Biblioteca

-This is a library that contains all the graphical functions.
+This is a library that contains all the graphical functions and also some forms.